Best Bank Accounts for Charities: Barclays Dual Sign-Off

 Barclays offers branch access, startup support, and lending products.

-Best for: Startups wanting high-street banking with 12 months free
+Best for: High-street banking, 12 months free

 Not ideal if: Businesses wanting permanently free banking